 Modern dance is a name that denotes the vast form of non-balletic dances.
 Alvin was born in 1931in Rogers, Texas (DeFrantz 304).
 The primary goal of a choreographer was to eliminate the perception of color.
-Ailey is a pioneer of modern dance and who started his dance Company.
+Ailey is a pioneer of modern dance and started his own dance company.
 The combination of people that he found while on the Broadway stage made it reveal his dreams.
-Referring to the reason behind the start of the company, Alvin claimed that he wanted to celebrate the differences in people.
+Referring to the reason behind the company’s start, Alvin claimed that he wanted to celebrate the differences in people.
 Alvin did want people to feel like an essential part of society.
-The choreographer can be regarded to have been at the peak of his creative power at the time of death.
-As opposed to other people of his generation, he died having accomplished an ample portion of his dreams.
-These accomplishments are celebrated in modern dance due to their resounding impact.

-In his dance, ‘Revelations,’ 1960, Mr. Ailey seems to give the audience an immediate experience of dance both at its best and worst.
+In his dance, ‘Revelations,’ 1960, Mr. Ailey seems to give the audience an immediate dance experience at its best and worst.
 Perhaps the life explored in the song movements is Ailey’s.
 The song is an exploration of the holiest joy and deepest grief in the soul.
 The song is not just a popular work of dance but a cultural treasure.
 Ailey claimed that part of the richest treasures in America is the African-American cultural heritage, which the choreographer denotes as being at times jubilant, sometimes sorrowful but always hopeful (DeFrantz115).
 The dance is characterized by movements that try to depict the preparation for death by a devout man (the actions of a young man being baptized which are later followed by a solo (meditative), ‘I Wanna Be Ready (DeFrantz 45). “the last part tends to show the liberating power of the gospel music (20th-century).
 The section is a compilation of propulsive men’s trio which is followed by a yellow section.
 The dancers can be seen dancing as a show of embracing the joy of faith; they are in complex stepping patterns that are worked in unity.
 The dance seems to be a reflection of social organizations and a form of preservation of people’s social-cultural values.
-Viewing the song as an art, it is a symbol of a human being’s quest for excellence and achievement.
+Viewing the song as an art, it symbolizes a human being’s quest for excellence and achievement.

 Works Cited